-2.1.5.3 Examination of Financial Reports and Statements
+2.1.5.3.
+Examination of Financial Reports and Statements

-When the examination of current period's accounts and transactions is completed, the auditor examines the financial statements organized by the management of the entity in terms of the following aspects.
-However, if the prior periods are audited, the examination on the financial statements is performed at the beginning of the execution phase.
+When the examination of current period's accounts and transactions is completed, the auditor examines the financial statements organized by the management of the enterprise in terms of following aspects.